tehut/noms/README.md

 ## To run
 1. Run `npm start`

+## Web Application Write Up
+Please see [Analysis.md](https://github.com/tehut/noms/blob/master/analysis.md) for a brief description of how this project might be transitioned to a web application.

 # Contact
 This application is not actively maintained, however issues may be submitted here on [Gihub](https://github.com/tehut/noms/issues)